Cohomology algebra of orbit spaces of free involutions on lens spaces

 \section{Preliminary results}

-In this section, we recall some basic facts that we will be using in the rest of the paper without mentioning explicitly.
-For details of most of the content in this section we refer to \cite{Bredon2, Mccleary}.
+In this section, we recall some basic facts that we will use in the rest of the paper without mentioning explicitly.
+We refer to \cite{Bredon2, Mccleary} for the details of most of the content in this section.
 Throughout we will use \v{C}ech cohomology.
-Let the group $G= \mathbb{Z}_2$ act on a space $X$.
+Let the group $G=\mathbb{Z}_2$ act on a space $X$.
 Let be the universal principal $G$-bundle.
 Consider the diagonal action of $G$ on $X \times E_G$.
-Let be the orbit space of the diagonal action on $X \times E_G$.
+Let be the orbit space corresponding to the diagonal action.
 Then the projection $X \times E_G \to E_G$ is $G$-equivariant and gives a fibration called the Borel fibration \cite[Chapter IV]{Borel3}.
-We will exploit the Leray spectral sequence associated to the Borel fibration $X \hookrightarrow X_G \longrightarrow B_G$, as given in the following theorem.
+We will exploit heavily the Leray spectral sequence associated to the Borel fibration $X \hookrightarrow X_G \longrightarrow B_G$, as given in the following theorem.

 \begin{proposition}\cite[Theorem 5.2]{Mccleary} Let $X\stackrel{i}{\hookrightarrow} X_G \stackrel{\rho}{\longrightarrow} B_G$ be the Borel fibration associated to a $G$-space $X$.
 Then there is a first quadrant spectral sequence of algebras $\{{E_r}^{*,*}, d_r \}$, converging to $H^*(X_G; \mathbb{Z}_2)$ as an algebra, with the cohomology of the base $B_G$ with locally constant coefficients $\mathcal{H}^l(X; \mathbb{Z}_2)$ twisted by a canonical action of $\pi_1(B_G)$. \end{proposition}